Let’s face it, you’ve probably been working way too hard.

 It’s kind of like Thanksgiving dinner, where everyone is talking at the same time but no one is really listening.
 We are simply talking over one another.
 The conversation around the table keeps getting louder and louder until you can’t even hear what you are saying yourself.

-In economics this is called the law of diminishing returns.
+In economics, this is called the law of diminishing returns.
 In other words, the first person to start shouting in a quiet room is almost guaranteed to get noticed.
-Maybe even the second of the third person as well — but as soon as everyone in the room starts shouting, nobody can hear anyone and we just tune it out.
-Unfortunately, it seems that we have now reached that point online where everyone is shouting to get themselves noticed but nobody is bothering to listen any more.
+Maybe even the second of the third person as well–but as soon as everyone in the room starts shouting, nobody can hear anyone and we just tune it out.
+Unfortunately, it seems that we have now reached that point online where everyone is shouting to get themselves noticed but nobody is bothering to listen anymore.

 When everyone is standing, nobody can see